masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ```

 ##### The problems with the above Examples are:
-a) We have to call four functions to display the result in Example1.
+a) We have to call four functions to display the result in **example1**.
-###### i) orderFunc('pizza', 'burger'),
+###### i) orderFunc(),
-###### ii) displayOrderStatusFunc(greetingsFunc(), orderStatusFunc(order)),
+###### ii) displayOrderStatusFunc(),
 ###### iii) greetingsFunc() and
-###### iv) orderStatusFunc(order)
+###### iv) orderStatusFunc()

 So, it will be nightmare to manage lots of function call in a larger application.

-b) From the Example2 it is not possible to prevent the orderFunc('pizza', 'burger')  function from displaying the greetings message.
+b) From the **example2** it is not possible to prevent the **orderFunc()**  function from displaying the greetings message.
 That means there need more flexible and efficient controlling to manage the function sequence.

-c) Blocking can make wait to display the result if delay happen in the order status function of the above code i.e. orderStatusFunc(order).
+c) Blocking can make wait to display the result if delay happen in the order status function **orderStatusFunc(order)** of the above code.
 In practical world dependency functions can interact with external APIs or dB based data fetched tasks.
 It's obvious that time-consuming wait or blocking interrupt create delay to the next function execution.
-So, need to handle that by writing asynchronous programming using browser based javascript engine and web APIs which we will discuss later in this article.
+So, need to handle that behind the scene by writing asynchronous programming using browser based javascript engine and web API methods which we will discuss later in this article.

 ###### Now it's time to know about 'Callback' and next on to start the concept of 'Asynchronous'